Blind man visiting the park

 Independent Living Skills

-In addition to our O&M services, we also provide our five core services- advocacy, independent skills training, deinstitutionalization, information and referral and peer counseling, specifically focused on blindness and low vision, to individuals who are blind or visually impaired.
+RCIL Independent Living Specialists (ILS) have received some basic training on providing our five core services of advocacy, independent skills training, deinstitutionalization, information and referral and peer counseling, specifically focused on blindness and low vision, to individuals who are blind or visually impaired.

 For more information contact the Osage City office.

-The iKan Manual is also available below to assist with teaching skills to those with vision loss
+As a continued resource for consumer, the iKan Manual remains available below to assist with teaching skills to those with vision loss